Chiropractic and osteopathy are two complementary therapies that have been practiced for more than one hundred years. But how do they work?

 Chiropractic and osteopathy both investigate the relationship between health and disease.
 Osteopathy is more of a preventive medicine, focusing on promoting people’s well-being through healthy lifestyle choices such as exercise, nutrition and sleep.
 On the other hand, chiropractic takes a view of health that looks at how diet, environment, lifestyle and genetics all work together to affect a person’s health.

 Both osteopathy and chiropractic are safe, gentle and non-invasive therapies that can be used to treat a wide range of conditions.
 If you’re considering either therapy, it’s important to find an osteopath or chiropractor who is registered with the appropriate professional body.
-Contact Pakenham Osteopathy today on (03) 5941 4157 so we can help you.
+Contact Autism Osteopathy today so we can help you.